June 24-28, 2019

 AP 510.200 Jim Bohan

-This session will help teachers design an AP Calculus BC course and prepare their students for the AP exam.
+This session will help teachers design an AP Calculus BC course and prepare their students for the AP Calculus BC exam.
 Participants will review the content, themes, and structure of the AP Calculus BC curriculum and focus on effective teaching strategies and learning activities that will lead to their students' success on the exam.
 Calculus BC is primarily concerned with developing the students’ understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 Using the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole.
 Calculus BC is an extension of Calculus AB rather than an enhancement; common topics require a similar depth of understanding.
-With the changes in the revised AP Calculus AB and AP Calculus BC curricula (2016-2017), this course will be devoted to information and strategies that help teachers prepare their students to perform well on the 2019 Calculus BC examination.
+With the changes in the revised AP Calculus AB and AP Calculus BC curricula (2016-2017), this course will be devoted to information and strategies that help teachers prepare their students to perform well on the 2020 Calculus BC examination

 Preparing Students for Advanced Placement® Chemistry: Extended